judith-flow/google_cloud_run_job/README.md

 # google_cloud_run_job
-folder of files of creating cloud run job on Google Cloud for running ML model automatically
+Cloud run job on Google Cloud for running ML model automatically to be continued...